 10 Keep Your Friends and Family in the Loop

 Talk to friends and family about your challenges.
 Keep them updated on your progress and share your experiences.
-Involving people close to you while you adjust to your hearing aids will make it easier for you and likely more enjoyable for all.
+Involving people close to you while you adjust to your hearing aids will make it easier and more enjoyable for all.

 5 Ways Hearing Aids Can Improve Your Life

 Hearing loss can be a difficult diagnosis to receive.
-Even before your diagnosis, you may have found yourself withdrawing from social activities due to the stress involved.
+You may have found yourself withdrawing from social activities even before your diagnosis due to the stress involved.
 Trying to be increasingly alert and focused during conversations can be tiresome.